tfeb/warranted/README.md

 ```

 Note that I've used `[...]` which Racket allows, and that this warrants, for instance `/Users/tfb/lib/cron/run hourly` and `/Users/tfb/lib/cron/run -t yearly` but not `/Users/tfb/lib/cron/run -x annually`.

+Regexps are new in command specifications and obviously allow some additional flexibility.
+There is a saying about regexps which should never be forgotten:

+> Some people, when confronted with a problem, think "I know,
+I'll use regular expressions."
+Now they have two problems.
+> -- jwz, 1997.

 ## Usage
 There are various options not described here (but `warranted -h` will give you some hints).
 The basic usage is